How to Spot and Avoid Financial Scams This Holiday

 Remember, a legitimate prize should never require you to disclose personal information or make a payment.

 Have you ever come home to an unexpected package, only to excitedly tear it open and realize it’s not something you ordered?
 If so, you may have been swept into a scam called “brushing.”
-Although getting a free item in the mail might seem harmless, this increasingly common shipping scam uses inexpensive, unexpected shipments to deceive—and potentially harm—the recipients.
+Although receiving a free item in the mail might seem harmless, this increasingly common shipping scam uses inexpensive, unexpected shipments to deceive — and potentially harm — the recipients.

 A brushing scam is when online sellers send you unsolicited packages to boost their product rankings.
 They create fake accounts using legitimate (but often stolen) personal information, place fake orders, and post glowing reviews designed to manipulate the online marketplaces’ algorithms.